 Another option is to fold the left hand (or non-dominant hand) in an “index finger” handshape, palm facing right.
 Slide the right hand outward over the left hand and index finger.

-How to sign different days of the week in American Sign Language (ASL)?
+How to Sign on Different Days of the Week in American Sign Language (ASL)?

-- Monday: Fold the thumb under the fingers except for the little finger to make an ‘M.’ Turn it towards you, and move it in a small circle.
+- Monday: To sign Monday in ASL, fold the thumb under the fingers except for the little finger to make an ‘M.’ Turn it towards you and move it in a small circle.

-- Tuesday: Fold the thumb between the index finger and the middle finger to make a T. Now, take the “T-hand, ” move it towards you, and move it in a small circle (same as Monday).
+- Tuesday: To sign Tuesday in ASL, fold the thumb between the index finger and the middle finger to make a T. Now, take the “T-hand, ” move it towards you, and move it in a small circle (same as Monday).

-- Wednesday: Open the index finger, middle finger, and ring finger to make a W. Now, turn the “W-hand” towards you and move it in a circle.
+- Wednesday: To sign Wednesday in ASL, open the index finger, middle finger, and ring finger to make a W. Now, turn the “W-hand” towards you and move it in a circle.

-- Thursday: Open index finger and middle finger together.
+- Thursday: To sign Thursday in ASL, open your index finger and middle finger together.
 Place the thumb on the fingers to make an H. Move the H hand in a circular motion.

-- Friday: Join the thumb and index finger to make an Ok sign.
+- Friday: To sign Friday in ASL, join the thumb and index finger to make an Ok sign.
 Face it towards you and move in a circular motion.

-- Saturday: Make a fist, place your thumb next to the index finger, turn it towards you, and move in a circle.
+- Saturday: To sign Saturday in ASL, make a fist, place your thumb next to the index finger, turn it towards you, and move in a circle.

-- Sunday: Open both the hands, palms facing outside, and move it in a circular motion.
+- Sunday: To sign Sunday in ASL, open both hands, palms facing outside, and move them in a circular motion.

-Let the child repeat this exercise along with the video and express themselves using ASL.
+Let the child repeat this signing exercise along with the video and express themselves using ASL.

 Video created by Pocatello Valley Montessori (Idaho)